Jacob Collier

-Life and career
+Background

 Early years and education

-Jacob Collier was born on 2 August 1994.
-(Note: Collier's name at birth was Jacob Moriarty.)
+Jacob Collier (né Moriarty) was born on 2 August 1994.
+(Note: Collier's name at birth was Jacob Moriarty; he has no middle name.)
 He grew up in North London with two younger sisters.
 His mother, Suzie Collier, is a violinist, conductor, and professor at the Royal Academy of Music's Junior Academy.
-His maternal grandfather, Derek Collier, was a violinist who also taught at the Royal Academy and performed with orchestras around the world.
-Collier has said: "We sing Bach chorales together as family—it's just so much fun."
-He is partly of Chinese descent through his maternal grandmother, Leila Wong.
+His maternal grandfather, Derek Collier, was a violinist who taught at the Royal Academy and performed with orchestras around the world.

-At age 10, Collier portrayed Tiny Tim in the Arthur Allan Seidelman film A Christmas Carol (2004).
-At the same time he was performing as a treble singer in classical roles, such as one of the three boys in Mozart's The Magic Flute and Miles in Benjamin Britten's The Turn of the Screw, which influenced his use and understanding of harmony.
+Jacob Collier has said: "We sing Bach chorales together as family—it's just so much fun."
+He is of Chinese descent through his maternal grandmother, Leila Wong.
+At 10, Collier portrayed Tiny Tim in the Arthur Allan Seidelman film A Christmas Carol (2004).
+At the same time he was performing as a treble singer in classical roles, like one of the three boys in Mozart's The Magic Flute and Miles in Benjamin Britten's The Turn of the Screw, which influenced his use and understanding of harmony.
 Of Britten's harmonic language, he said, "My mind was shattered outwards."

 Collier attended Mill Hill County High School in north London, and the Purcell School for Young Musicians in Bushey, Hertfordshire.
 He briefly studied jazz piano at the Royal Academy.